Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Reverse_LL/notes.md

     [newSubHead, start] = reverse(start, end);

     // Here we are connecting the new last node in the section to
-    // what will be the first node in the next section once it is reverse.
+    // what will be the first node in the next section once it is reversed.
     // If there are no more sub-sections left this will return null. prevHead.next = findEnd(start, k);